Jasonblalack/zyngapoker/Assets.md

 * Data Structures
 * Configurations

+## Dependencies

 In Jasy we think of assets as objects being required by JavaScript classes.
-There is no asset depdency handling included (yet), but the approach is more regarding making JavaScript classes depend on specific assets.
+There is no asset depedency handling included (yet), but the approach is more regarding making JavaScript classes depend on specific assets.
 This makes a lot of sense in e.g. these cases:

 * UI components with requirements to style sheets and images
 * Themes with requirements to font files